2026 Kansas House of Representatives election: District 32

 The 32nd district is represented by Democrat Pam Curtis, who is eligible to run for re-election but has not yet stated if she will do so.

 District 33

-The 33rd district is represented by Republican Mike Thompson, who is eligible to run for re-election but has not yet stated if he will do so.
+The 33rd district is represented by Republican Carolyn Caiharr, who is eligible to run for re-election but has not yet stated if he will do so.

 District 34

 The 34th district is represented by Democrat Valdenia Winn, who is eligible to run for re-election but has not yet stated if she will do so.

 District 35

 The 35th district is represented by Democrat Wanda Brownlee Paige, who is eligible to run for re-election but has not yet stated if she will do so.

 District 36

 The 36th district is represented by Democrat Lynn Melton, who is eligible to run for re-election but has not yet stated if she will do so.

 District 37

 The 37th district is represented by Democrat Melissa Oropeza, who is eligible to run for re-election but has not yet stated if she will do so.